Marunenko, Jacob "Russian Jack"

 - Dave Webster, “Modern Prison Farm Opens,” Anchorage Daily Times, March 13, 1968, 1; Rosemary Shinohara, “No Lock at New Alcohol Care Center,” Anchorage Daily Times, October 17, 1972, 13; and “Local Alcoholic Center could become Standard,” Anchorage Daily Times, September 22, 1973, 22.

 This entry for Jacob Marunenko originally appeared in John P. Bagoy, Legends & Legacies, Anchorage, 1910-1935 (Anchorage: Publications Consultants, 2001), 130.
 Much of the information in this essay is based on previous biographical research by Bruce Merrell, who also provided access to his research files on Marunenko.
 See, File: Marunenko, Jacob "Russian Jack," Cook Inlet Historical Society, Legends & Legacies, Anchorage, 1910-1940, Project Research Files, ca. 1919-2016 (B2017.004), Box 8, Atwood Resource Center, Anchorage Museum at Rasmuson Center, Anchorage, AK.
-Note: edited, revised, and expanded by Bruce Parham and Walter Van Horn, March 7, 2014 and August 6, 2017.
+Note: edited, revised, and expanded by Bruce Parham and Walter Van Horn, March 7, 2014, August 6, 2017, and January 22, 2018.

 Preferred citation: Bruce Parham and Walter Van Horn, “Marunenko, Jacob ‘Russian Jack’,” Cook Inlet Historical Society, Legends & Legacies, Anchorage, 1910-1940, http://www.alaskahistory.org.